 I had the pleasure of reading through the full series (see the full list: http://www.comicbookherald.com/the-complete-marvel-reading-order-guide/guide-part-4-house-of-m/), and figured I would spend some time talking about them.
-Today we're looking at the Spider-Man tie-in.
+Today we're looking at a single issue of Black Panther, along with the complete 8-issue story event.

 Read 'em all!